emmmss/cover-letter-generator/README.md

 🧪 Developer Features
 - Add unit and integration tests
+- Add more examples to promptfoo for better evaluation

 💻 Frontend
 - Simple web UI for users to upload, generate, and review letters